Fonta1n3/FullyNoded/Docs/QandA.md

 ##### Further question : So the wallet I recovered is a single sig based on same multi seed?
 Given that fact...best to create a fresh FN wallet and go from there?
 I don't want to confuse myself any further.
 I like the privacy of FN.
 I basically want to switch from Green Wallet to FN for my daily driver.

 Yes, i think you are very locked into their wallet (Green Wallet) and can only really recover with them?
-Not sure though.
+Not sure though. <br/>
 Also, you can not recover any multisig with the multisig creator, currently it keeps the derivation hard coded.
 We will definitely update that in the future.
-It is a start for now.
+It is a start for now.<br/>
 Nice that you want to use Fn on a dally bases, yea for simplicity id recommend the single sig!

 #### Question : Are wallets enabled on the config page of bitcoin in the Embassy App?

 FN works with walletdisabled=1, home screen doesn’t include any wallet rpc calls.

+#### Question : I clicked on the file again and now I have 2 cold cars records in the FN app.
+Would I see 2 wallets in FN that showed the same exact info?
+*Each is appended with some sort of unique code.
+I would think that they should say the same thing, but one "has" the 10 bucks i sent to it and the other has nothing. shouldn't they match exactly since they are the same?*

+No. When you import a wallet it first creates a new wallet on your node with a random string at the end, if that import fails as yours did (it happens rarely) `the wallet.dat` filename in your nodes.<br/>
+`.bitcoin` directory will hold different wallets, also if it fails you can not have any idea what was actually imported. <br/>

+So you should tap the "squares" and only ever work with that wallet.<br/>
+If the wallet is there in the "Fully Noded Wallets" section then you know it is all good.

+##### Further Answer:
+You should really completely ignore your "Bitcoin Core Wallets", unless you are a bitcoin-cli expert and know exactly what you are doing and why.

+It's really just there to help people recover wallets that exist on their node.
+Really need to make some tutorials and add an "advanced" button in settings that shows and hides some features, like accessing non Fully Noded Wallets.

+By far the best way to use the app is stick 100% with FN wallets.

 ## Standup